hotdogontology/AP-CSA-Cereal-Lab-1/README.md

 ## Contact
 If you have any questions or need assistance, send me an email or come to office hours.

+## Prerequisites for Local Work

+- Java 17 (or compatible version)
+- Maven 3.x

+You can also use Codespaces and the environment will load the required packages automatically upon prompt.

 ## Acknowledgements
 This project has been adapted from the cereal lab available on AP Classroom by College Board.